rylarson/tao-chef-talk/index.md

 Note:
    * There are lots of mitigations to these problems that tripwire has tried
    * VM templates
       * Too much disk, template sprawl
       * Difficult to accurately describe everything about the state
       * Not composable
    * Writing our own configuration management
       * This is fricking hard
       * Very difficult to get people to share it
       * Poor sharable design
          * Often automation is designed to address a specific problem
          * Again, not composable
       * NIH syndrome

+--page-break--

 TODO   * Variances in environments makes automated tests brittle